ACTIVISM

 The anti-Vietnam-War movement embraced a wide range of tactics.
 At one end of the continuum was one of my idols, Abbie Hoffman, who was both a serious antiwar leader as well as a talented political jester who recognized the immense value of humor and theater as a way to inspire war resistance.
 Hoffman wrote a manual for activists titled Steal this Book which explained how to “Survive!
 Fight!
 And Liberate!
 In the prison that is AMERIKA.”
 This book was everything to us high school-aged radicals, and I definitely stole my copy.

 The manual I really needed would have been a safety guide on how to avoid the sexual predators that were rampant in the antiwar movement.
 Young women, especially teenage activists like me, were easy prey for older men.
 This is not to say that leftist men were the only predators—the same abuse almost certainly happened among young Republicans, but you wouldn’t know because right-wing women didn’t talk about sex at all, much less sexual abuse.
-In those days, there was a complete lack of political analysis of rape and domestic violence, and it never occurred to me that liberation for women was as important as liberation for Third World countries fighting imperialism.
+In those days, there was a complete lack of political analysis of rape and domestic violence, and it never occurred to me that liberation for women was important as liberation for Third World countries fighting imperialism.
 Those experiences of dodging all the sexist vultures drove many women like me into the women’s movement.

 Back in the late 1960s and early 1970s, Madison was a hotbed of antiwar action.
 I was part of high school student walkouts, and I often went downtown for rallies that turned into riots once the police arrived with their clubs and tear gas.
 I always wore a coat with big enough pockets to carry bandanas, along with baking soda and water to mix up the tear gas antidote.

-While I was still in high school, the ROTC got bombed so often that it resorted to having a plain storefront without a sign.
+While I was still in high school, the ROTC got bombed so often that the recruiters resorted to having a plain storefront without a sign.
 My most vivid memory was the August 1970 bombing of the University of Wisconsin’s Sterling Hall in Madison.
 As a young teenager, I was stunned by the scope of destruction and the death of a late-night researcher, Robert Fassnacht, who was caught in the blast.
 A few years later one of the bombers, David Fine, would hold his legal defense team meetings in the back room of the Main Course Restaurant, my hippie collective.
 Talk of the bombing rumbled across the political landscape with activists all over Madison immersed in an impassioned debate of tactics—do we fight violence with violence or should we flip the script and respond with nonviolence?
 Once I started school at the University of Wisconsin, I saw that the building was left in a state of partial destruction as a deterrent to other potential activists, kind of like, “Watch out—this is what happens when you go too far.”

 For White kids my age, this was the first experience with violent political repression.
 Some of the older White activists I knew had been part of the civil rights movement and had gone south as allies for Black activists who constantly faced threats, assaults, and murder.
 For me, this was a more distant reality.
 As many journalists pointed out, this was the first time that middle-class White kids got gassed, clubbed, and even murdered.

 By 1974, Nixon left the White House in disgrace and the Vietnam War ended the following year.
 The Wisconsin campus that once pulsed with antiwar fervor had devolved into an apolitical party scene.
-The Library Mall near Lake Mendota that had been the battle zone of protestors versus riot cops was now filled with fraternities hosting huge outdoor parties.
+The Library Mall near Lake Mendota that had been the battle zone of protestors versus riot cops was now filled with fraternities hosting huge outdoor costume parties.
 I felt deeply disillusioned and wanted no part of college life.

 The worldview of my generation had shifted.
 There was no longer a sense that revolution was imminent, instead many of us began to look for ways to create smaller revolutionary communities.
 Thousands of us flocked to the West Coast looking for a fresh start.
 I wasn’t sure of the way forward, but I knew I had to leave to go find my people.